Has a Death Occurred? We Are Available 24/7 (831) 204-1219 Live Chat

 In 1987, Bishop retired from his job at the Redevelopment Agency and that year he became the jurisdictional prelate of California Northwest, which his father, Bishop E. E. Hamilton had founded in 1957.
 Pastor Hamilton was now Bishop Hamilton.
 In 1990, Bishop was elected General Secretary of the Church of God in Christ and served in that role for 10 years, helping to modernize the registration process.
 In 2000, Bishop Hamilton was elected to the General Board of the Church of God in Christ, and served as Secretary to the Board until he was emeritized in 2012.
 At about 70 years of age, Bishop Hamilton decided to reclaim his birthname of “Wilburn” (with an “n”) and from that time on, he insisted on being known as Wilburn Wyatt Hamilton.

 Bishop Hamilton was known for uncompromising faithfulness to the Word of God, combined with a compassionate and loving heart for the people of God.
 In January 2010, Bishop lost the love of his life, the Lady Joy Helena Hamilton.
 Three of his children, Desiree Denise Collins, Gail Jean Hamilton and Marvyn Stanley Bell preceded him in death.
-All of his siblings also predeceased him: Primrose O. Martin, Ruth Ella Langston, Lucille A. Jones and Eugene E. Hamilton, Jr. Three children remain to cherish his memory: Sharon Lanear Hamilton, Sharyn Maxine Smith and Helena Joy Hamilton, along with many grandchildren, nieces and nephews, grand-nieces and grand-nephews, great grandchildren and a host of spiritual sons and daughters preaching the gospel all over the world.To send flowers to the family of WILBURN HAMILTON, please visit Tribute Store
+All of his siblings also predeceased him: Primrose O. Martin, Ruth Ella Langston, Lucille A. Jones and Eugene E. Hamilton, Jr. Three children remain to cherish his memory: Sharon Lanear Hamilton, Sharyn Maxine Smith and Helena Joy Hamilton, along with many grandchildren, nieces and nephews, grand-nieces and grand-nephews, great grandchildren and a host of spiritual sons and daughters preaching the gospel all over the world.To send flowers to the family or plant a tree in memory of WILBURN HAMILTON, please visit Tribute Store